darnrain/Lemon_Drop_Hi-Res/README.md

 ### Updates:

 If you all were wondering why I left XDA, I will tell you.
 It's because these LineageOS devs were telling people that "I suck at programing and do not use Lemon Drop HI-Res, it will drain your battery" and stuff like that.
 Well I guess they found me again, I keep getting emails telling me to "Please stop Lying to people.".
 So I just wanted to let everyone know that I am being harassed, because I did the impossible by programing a QuadDAC for True Native Mode.
-I had no idea I was that good at programing that people would get upset.<br>
+I had no idea I was that good at programing that people would get upset.
+If anything it's there fault for leaving the True Native Mode code just lying around, out in the open.<br>

 I was going to stop working on this project, but then I thought to myself?
 Why should I have to quit working on what I LOVE doing, just because there are some people out there upset at me for recreating there True Native Mode code?
 Yes I knew the whole time that you guys were not LineageOS devs, when you asked me where I got the ctl files from and what resource I was using?
 Sorry but finders keepers...<br>